contao/docs/docs/dev/framework/translations.md

 ```

 When extending translations, only the choice of the translation domain is relevant.
-Categories and keys for for new translations can be chosen at your own discretion.
+Categories and keys for new translations can be chosen at your own discretion.
 For example, if you create a translation that might be used across different places
 in the system, use the `default` domain.
 You can choose to use the `MSC` category,
 but you do not have to.